syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-windows.md

 # View PDF files using PDF Viewer Component in the Blazor MAUI app

-In this section, we'll guide you through the process of adding Syncfusion®'s Blazor PDF Viewer component to your Blazor Maui app.
+In this section, we'll guide you through the process of adding Syncfusion&reg; Blazor PDF Viewer component to your Blazor Maui app.
 We'll break it down into simple steps to make it easy to follow.

 ## Prerequisites